Last updated:

 Introduction to ONNX

-The Open Neural Network Exchange ( ONNX) is an open standard for representing machine learning models developed by an open source community with open governance.
-Founding members include Microsoft, Facebook, and IBM.
-ONNX provides a standard format for model interchange between deep learning frameworks, such as TensorFlow, PyTorch, and Caffe2.
-By using ONNX, developers can more easily move models between frameworks, simplifying the process of deploying and scaling machine learning inference.
+The Open Neural Network Exchange ( ONNX) is an open standard for representing machine learning models, developed by an open source community with open governance (founding members include Microsoft, Facebook, and IBM).
+ONNX provides a common format for model interchange between frameworks like TensorFlow, PyTorch, and Caffe2.
+This matters because it decouples your training framework from your deployment target.

 Benefits of ONNX Inference